xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 | -------- | ------ |
 | Variable | `address` |

-The address in which tokens will be stored before they are bridged out of the EVM-compatible blockchain.
+The address in which non-burnable tokens from peg-out orders are stored before they are bridged out of the EVM-compatible blockchain.
 The user calls [`sendMessageWithToken`](#sendmessagewithtoken), which deducts a fee and transfers the remaining non-burnable tokens to `pegInAddress`.
+This address also provides the funds for non-burnable peg-in orders.

 ### `timeLock`